Patna Science College: History

 Patna Science College is an institute of higher education in science which began in 1927 as the science department of Patna University.
 It was opened on 15 November 1928 by the then Viceroy, Lord Irwin.
 As of 2010, the college offers courses in physics, chemistry, botany, zoology, geology, mathematics, statistics and management, as well as vocational courses.
-It provides three-year B.Sc.
-(Honours) and M.Sc. courses in the aforementioned subjects.
-The College used to offer 10+2 courses, including Junior school, High school and Junior College education, but these have been discontinued.
+It provides three-year BSc (Honours) and MSc courses in the aforementioned subjects.
+The college used to offer 10+2 courses, including Junior school, High school and Junior College education, but these have been discontinued.